What can be estimated? Identifiability, estimability, causal inference and ill-posed inverse problems: Acknowledgements

 \section{Acknowledgements}

 The writing of this article was stimulated, in large part, by a Twitter discussion the first author participated in concerning identifiability and estimation.
 The authors would like to thank the other participants: Judea Pearl, Elias Bareinboim, Carlos Cinelli, Alex Breskin, Manjari Narayan, Alexandre Patriota, Karl Rohe, Henning Strandin, Alexander D'Amour, Edward Kennedy, Iv\'{a}n D\'{i}az, and Eric Lofgren (and any others they've forgotten).
 Alexander D'Amour and Edward Kennedy in particular provided welcome encouragement and discussion of examples, while Iv\'{a}n D\'{i}az mentioned the article by \citet{Miao2018-wi}, and Carlos Cinelli mentioned the article by \citet{schulman2016stability}.
 Subsequently, Pedro H.C.
 Sant'Anna provided a number of other useful references from the econometrics literature, a Twitter user named `Sam' pointed to the review article by \citet{Lewbel2016-sk}, and Corey Yanofsky provided helpful feedback.
-The first author would also like to thank Laurie Davies for many useful discussions about statistics and stability over the last few years, and Sander Greenland for encouraging comments about the use of category theory in statistics.
+The first author would also like to thank Laurie Davies for many useful discussions about statistics and stability over the last few years, and Sander Greenland for encouraging comments and helpful references.